aws/aws-app-mesh-examples/examples/interactive-demo/README.md

 }
 ```

-You can adjust the weights in this file and then run
+You can adjust the weights in the file demo/appmesh/colors.r.2.json and then run
 ```
 $ make updatecolors
 ```

 And you should see the traffic distributed evenly across the values you set in the router.

+If you did not edit the file you should see 80% green and 20% orange.

 You can clean up the entire demo by running
 ```
-$ make cleandemo
+$ make clean
 ```